-8 &lt;u>See Rule 4120(c)(9)(B).
+9 See Rule 4120(c)(9)(B).

-in the Cross; and (ii) the actual price calculated by the Cross complies with the Pricing Range Limitation.
-If there is insufficient buy interest to satisfy the CDL Order and all other market orders, as required by the current rule, or if the actual price calculated by the Cross is outside the price range established by the issuer in its effective registration statement, the Cross would not proceed and such security would not begin trading.

-Nasdaq shall postpone and reschedule the offering only if either or both such conditions are not met.
-In such event, because the Cross cannot be conducted, the Exchange would postpone and reschedule the offering and notify market participants via a Trader Update that the Direct Listing with a Capital Raise scheduled for that date has been cancelled and any orders for that security that have been entered on the Exchange would be cancelled back to the entering firms.
+trading only if all market orders will be executed in the Cross.
+If there is insufficient buy interest to satisfy the CDL Order and all other market orders, or if the Pricing Range Limitation is not satisfied, the Cross would not proceed and such security would not begin trading.
+In such event, because the Cross cannot be conducted, the Exchange would postpone and reschedule the offering and notify market participants via a Trader Update that the Direct Listing with a Capital Raise scheduled for that date has been cancelled and any orders for that security that have been entered on the Exchange would be cancelled back to the entering firms.10